abhishekdhumalaws-GenAI/genai-multi-agent-retail-assistant/docs/kit/cognito-user-creation.md

 # Cognito User Creation

-To show demos on non-AWS employee machines, such as re:Invent kiosks, we can use an email and password to authenticate users through Amazon Cognito.
+To show production systems on non-AWS employee machines, such as re:Invent kiosks, we can use an email and password to authenticate users through Amazon Cognito.

 Follow these steps to create an Amazon Cognito user for dev, prod, or sandbox accounts: